Of Commerce, Counsel & the Coin

 Prologue

-It is a familiar sort of platitude, repeated nightly on the cable channels and weekly in the newspapers, that the world is governed by the people whose photographs hang in its embassies.
-The duller and considerably less photogenic truth is that the world is governed by a layered, largely nameless, and entirely transnational stack of capital, whose operating system was drafted in a London coffee house in 1694 and has been patched, with full ceremony, at intervals ever since.
+It is a familiar sort of platitude, repeated nightly on the cable channels and weekly in the newspapers, that the world is run by the people photographed running it.
+The duller and considerably less photogenic truth is that the world is governed by a layered, largely nameless, and entirely transnational stack of capital, whose operating system was drafted in a London coffee house in 1694 and has been patched, with full ceremony, at intervals since, which rents governments the way the rest of us rent storage: by the term, with penalties for early exit.

-Simon Dixon, the man whose work prompted this essay, arrived at that view by a route conspicuously short of romance.
-He did not read his way to disillusion.
-He tried, in the early 2010s, to procure a banking licence in London.
-The proposed institution was modest to the point of tedium: a full-reserve bank in which every pound deposited by a customer would be backed, one-for-one, by an actual pound, not lent, multiplied, or fractioned.
+Simon Dixon, the man whose work underlies this essay, arrived at that view by a route conspicuously short of romance.
+Instead of reading his way to disillusion he tried, in the early 2010s, to procure a banking licence in London.
+The proposed institution was modest to the point of tedium, a full-reserve bank in which every pound deposited by a customer would be backed, one-for-one, by an actual pound, never lent, multiplied, or fractioned.

-The Bank of England, by his telling, did not refuse outright but rather explained, with the exquisite politeness which old institutions reserve for inconvenient men, that should he park sixty million pounds in central-bank reserves and route his technology through Barclays, then Barclays would be at perfect liberty to do, on his customers' deposits, precisely the things he had sworn to those customers it would not.
-The money would multiply.
-The promise would not.
-He withdrew.
+The Bank of England, by his telling, refused nothing outright.
+It was explained to him, with the courtesy that central banks keep on hand for inconvenient visitors, that should he park sixty million pounds in central-bank reserves and route his technology through Barclays, then Barclays would be at perfect liberty to do, on his customers’ deposits, precisely the things he had sworn to those customers it would not.
+The money would be lent on, multiplied, and fractioned.
+He withdrew the application.

-What he had been told, in sentences too courteous to quote, was that a bank which actually kept its customers' money was a bank too safe for customers to use.
-This is not a lesson one learns in a seminar.
-It is the kind one learns by being shown, with great cordiality, the door.
+What he had been told, in sentences too courteous to quote, was that a bank which actually kept its customers’ money was a bank too safe for customers to use.
+A lesson of that kind is never taught in a seminar, because it can only be administered in person, by being shown, with great cordiality, the door.
 He walked out a banker who had finally seen, behind every bank he had ever known, the older institution that arranged the terms.

-What follows is an attempt to take that lesson seriously.
+This essay takes the lesson seriously and follows it to the end of the corridor.
+The claim can be put in one breath: the modern world is governed by three interlocking engines (a financial complex that owns, a military complex that enforces, a technical complex that watches), and the three have lately fused into a single machine whose preferences are set well above any parliament.
 Once one accepts that money, weapons, and code now operate as a single coordinated stack, the architecture of the modern world becomes harder to mistake for the architecture of the modern state.
-There is the state for which one votes.
-There is the system one funds.
-They are not the same building, and they were never meant to be.
-The chapters that follow are a tour of the latter.
+The state for which one votes and the system one funds occupy different buildings, and they were never meant to share one.
+The chapters that follow are a tour of the second building.

 Part One